shakurocom/InfinityScrollView/README.md

 - [Usage](#usage)
 - [License](#license)

-`InfinityScrollView` is a Swift library designed to add ability to scroll endlessly items horizontally. `InfinityScrollView` has various configuration options like fast deceleration rate, snap to item center, configurable snap deceleration animations.
+`InfinityScrollView` is a Swift library that allows you to add endless horizontal scroll to different items. `InfinityScrollView` has various configuration options:
+    * fast deceleration rate
+    * snap to center item
+    * configurable snap deceleration animations

 Infinity scroll example: